Identifying the Distribution of Welfare from Discrete Choice: Conceptual framework

-Each member of the class of NOS~measures is characterised by a different family of nested budget sets.
+Each member of the class of NOS~measures is characterized by a different family of nested budget sets.
 All NOS~measures agree on the welfare ranking of different bundles for a given individual, as within-individual welfare rankings coincide with the individual's preference ordering over these bundles.
 Given that individual preferences are respected by all NOS~measures, they will also all agree whether a change in prices causes a welfare gain or loss for a given individual.
-They may disagree, however, on the making of interpersonal welfare comparisons.\footnote{The choice of the precise welfare metric (and the associated reference price vector) is an important normative choice.
+They may disagree, however, on the making of interpersonal welfare comparisons.\footnote{The choice of the precise welfare metric is a normative choice.
 This remains true for the nonparametric approach advanced in this paper.}

-Moreover, the size of the gain or loss is not only dependent on the particular NOS~welfare measure, but also depends on the particular cardinalisation of the size of the opportunity sets associated with that measure.
-The way the size of the opportunity sets of a given family (and thus of a given NOS~welfare measure) is measured, denoted by the parameter~$\lambda$, is only unique up to a strictly positive monotone transformation.
-The welfare ranking and interpersonal comparison of individuals by a given measure is not affected by the particular cardinalisation of the sizes of the opportunity sets belonging to its associated family.
-If one is not willing to give any meaning to this cardinalisation, only the sign of welfare differences is meaningful.\footnote{An exception is when two individuals are equally well-off before the price change.
-Who is the biggest gainer (or loser) in that case is again independent of the cardinalisation, but may differ across NOS~measures.} Note that this is also true for measures of changes in welfare based on the MMU, like the CV and EV.
+Moreover, the size of the gain or loss is not only dependent on the particular NOS~welfare measure, but also depends on the particular cardinalization of the size of the opportunity sets associated with that measure.\footnote{\cite{piacquadio17} proposes to choose the jointly least concave representation of this size.} The way the size of the opportunity sets of a given family (and thus of a given NOS~welfare measure) is measured, denoted by the parameter~$\lambda$, is only unique up to a strictly positive monotone transformation.
+The welfare ranking and interpersonal comparison of individuals by a given measure is not affected by the particular cardinalization of the sizes of the opportunity sets belonging to its associated family.
+If one is not willing to give any meaning to this cardinalization, only the sign of welfare differences is meaningful.\footnote{An exception is when two individuals are equally well-off before the price change.
+Who is the biggest gainer (or loser) in that case is again independent of the cardinalization, but may differ across NOS~measures.} Note that this is also true for measures of changes in welfare based on the MMU, like the CV and EV.